bparanj/crystal/electronics/experiments/queue/rl-circuit.md

 The current through the circuit follows an exponential response with a time constant τ (tau) = L/R. This time constant determines how quickly the circuit responds to changes in input.

 Just like RC circuits, RL circuits are fundamental building blocks in electronics, though they're often used for different applications due to the different properties of inductors versus capacitors.

-Would you like me to elaborate on how RL circuits work or their specific applications?